Junker Queen: Appearances

 Junker Queen is an Australian woman introduced as a backstory character in the 2016 game Overwatch.
 First introduced in a 2017 update for the video game Overwatch, she is the ruler of "Junkertown", and directly opposed to fellow characters Junkrat and Roadhog, who she has banned from the settlement with orders to shoot them on sight.
 Junker Queen did not physically appear until the game's sequel, Overwatch 2, which introduced her as a playable character upon release.
 Trained at a young age to fight hostile omnics roaming the Australian wasteland, she utilized parts of them to form armor, namely a large gauntlet that can manipulate electromagnetism.
+Outside of Overwatch, Junker Queen also appears in the updated dating sim game Loverwatch, exclusive to Chinese regions.

 Her backstory is elaborated on in the animated short The Wastelander, revealing her name as Odessa "Dez" Stone.
 Banished from Junkertown as a child along with her family, she returned thirteen years later to participate in "the Reckoning", a free-for-all combat to challenge the settlement's ruler.
 However the event turned out to be rigged, as the other two combatants were working for him, though after showing concern for their lives they support her instead.
 Defeated, he pleads for mercy, and she banishes him like he had her family, and takes power as the Junker Queen.
 She decides to rule in a more kind manner, helping the settlement thrive while still overseeing the fights.

 In literary works, Junker Queen is featured in the short story A Friendly Rivalry by Justin Groot, Gavin Jurgens Fyhrie, and Miranda Moyer, set after the events of the game's "Zero Hour" storyline.
-In it, as she is about to execute Junkrat and Roadhog for their crimes against the settlement, where they have to fight her champion, Wrecking Ball.
-When Junkrat offers to lead her to a hidden treasure to save his and Roadhog's lives, she accepts, and he leads her to a hidden chamber.
+In it, she is about to execute Junkrat and Roadhog for their crimes against her settlement by making them fight her champion, Wrecking Ball.
+When Junkrat offers to lead her to hidden treasure to save their lives, she accepts, and he leads her to a hidden chamber.
 While the story does not say what they find, she asks Wrecking Ball if he "can get it flying".
+She is later mentioned in the motion comic Vengeance Comes, where the character Mauga is tasked with recruiting her help for the terrorist organization Talon.